musflood/seattle-python-401d8/12-protocols-http/README.md

 # ![cf](http://i.imgur.com/7v5ASc8.png) Class 12: Hypertext Transfer Protocol

-## Pop Quiz!
-- Close your laptops, and pull out a piece of paper.
-- Take 5 minutes and diagram 'How the web works'.
-- Take another 5 minutes with your neighbor, and review each other's perspective.
-- We'll discuss this as a class afterward.

 ## Learning Objectives

 - Students will gain an understanding of the more common protocols in use by the internet at large